 Scientists working on a malaria vaccine have reported that the vaccine has passed a critical milestone in human life safety trials.
-The solution employed a genetically modified form of the virus which was unable to cause a full infection in people.
+The solution employed a genetically modified form of parasites which was unable to cause a full infection in people.

 The results of this research were published, Jan.
 4, in the journal Science Translational Medicine, and have been described as "promising" by tropical disease experts.